Christmas recipes with a twist, are here! Deck the kitchen with food and more food. Fa-la-la-la-la, la-la-la-la!

 From Chef David Alexander at Glenapp Castle

-Christmas celebrations are not complete without a Christmas pudding.
+Christmas celebrations are not complete without a Christmas recipes.
 But while the warm unmistakable dessert is gooey, decadent and the go-to dessert for Christmas day, it’s also often over-rich, stodgy and not everyone’s favourite.
 Plus it’s done to death.

 Enter the Christmas Pudding Soufflé, a lighter, fresher and dare we say more impressive alternative.
 Head Chef David Alexander of Glenapp Castle shares his glorious recipe with us, infusing it with that classic brandy sauce for a little extra Christmas spirit.
+This is one of the best Fabulous Christmas Recipes you’ll ever know.

 - ½ pint Brandy Sauce